colejarczyk/doc/userguide/earning_rules/creation/rule_type.rst

 .. note::

-    Rule from the 2nd step of sequence:
+    Rules from the 2nd step of sequence:

      - Multiply earned points,
      - Multiply earned points by product labels and